zendiy-mgos/zbutton/README.md

 ```js
 let pressed = btn.isPressed();
 ```
-Returns `true` if the button has been pressed (long-press), otherwise `false`.
+Returns `true` if the button has been long-pressed or if it was released after a long-press, otherwise `false`.
 ### .getPressDuration()
 ```js
 let duration = btn.getPressDuration(); //milliseconds
 ```
-Returns how long the button has been pressed (in milliseconds).
-Returns `0` if the button is not pressed (long-press).
+Returns how long the button has been long-pressed, in milliseconds.
+Returns `0` if the button is not long-pressed anymore.
 ### .getPressCounter()
 ```js
 let counter = btn.getPressCounter();
 ```
-Returns `0` if the button is not pressed.
-Otherwise, it returns `1` or the counter since the button has been pressed (long-press).
-The counter is increased every `press_repeat_ticks` milliseconds if value greater than 0(zero) was provided.
+Returns `0` if the button is not long-pressed.
+Otherwise, it returns `1` or the counter since the button has been long-pressed.
+The counter is increased every `pressRepeatTicks` milliseconds if value greater than `0` was provided (see [configuration properties](https://github.com/zendiy-mgos/zbutton#js_zbutton_cfg)).
 ## Additional resources
 Take a look to some other samples or libraries.